Al Ahly SC: Al Ahly Stadium

+Phased construction

+Phase one will prioritize the stadium and hotel, while phase two introduces the university, hospital, and auxiliary training pitches.

+Egyptian financial heavyweight Beltone Leasing & Factoring has committed EGP 4 billion (USD 80 million) to the project, with developer Al Qalaa Al Hamraa for Facilities Management securing additional funding to meet the total estimated cost of EGP 8–9 billion.

+The stadium’s final design was unveiled at a high-profile ceremony in Luxor’s Hatshepsut Temple, attended by club dignitaries and partners.

+The event also served as a prelude to Ahly's upcoming participation in the 2025 FIFA Club World Cup.

+Construction began in February 2025, and is expected to complete by 2029.

 Media

-Al Ahly TV is an Egyptian-Arab channel that currently broadcasts the football team's friendly matches, youth team matches and other sports matches.
+Al Ahly TV is an Egyptian-Arab channel that broadcasts the football team's friendly matches, youth team matches and other sports matches.
 The channel was established in 2008, in cooperation with Arab Radio and Television Network.
 The official broadcast of the channel was launched on 3 December 2010 when former club president Hassan Hamdy announced the opening of the channel.